pnminh-org/cicd/README.md

                       password: <GITHUB_ACCESS_TOKEN>
                       description: "Username/Password Credentials for pnminh-org authentication"
 ```
-We then can create a [Job DSL](https://plugins.jenkins.io/job-dsl).
-If you are not familiar with Job DSL syntax, [here](https://plugins.jenkins.io/job-dsl/#plugin-content-getting-started) is a quick way to test your the script before make it into a working version.
-Also the `Job DSL API reference` located at https://<your.jenkins.installation>/plugin/job-dsl/api-viewer/index.html should give you the idea of what need to be added to the script.
-Here is the one, `org-folder-job-dsl-values.yaml`, that will configure our `Organization folder` in the same way we did with the UI:
+Afterwards, we can create a [Job DSL](https://plugins.jenkins.io/job-dsl) script.
+If you're unfamiliar with the Job DSL syntax, [here](https://plugins.jenkins.io/job-dsl/#plugin-content-getting-started) is a quick way to test your the script before implementing it as a working version.
+Additionally, you can refer to the Job DSL API reference located at `https://<your.jenkins.installation>/plugin/job-dsl/api-viewer/index.html` for guidance on script enhancements.
+Add a new values file, `org-folder-job-dsl-values.yaml`, to create a job that configures our `Organization folder` in the same manner we did with the UI:
 ```yaml
 controller:
   JCasC: